-- ONAP 5G blueprint will be developed over multiple releases - Key initiatives include PNF support, network slicing, network optimization, and lifecycle management - Casablanca release introduces the first set of functionality
+- ONAP 5G blueprint will be developed over multiple releases - Key initiatives include PNF support, network slicing, network optimization, and lifecycle management - The initial ONAP releases have laid the foundation for 5G support that subsequent releases build upon

 Overview

 The move from 4G to 5G has already started.
 The true promise of 5G is not just the 50x more speed, 10x lower latency, and 1000x more capacity1, but that it will dynamically support multiple different services concurrently.